Company: Atlanta Pride | Team: Client, Team of 2 (UX Researcher + UX Designer)

 All of these findings allowed us to identify design implications

-Building the IA, validating it and hosting co-ideation sessions, I led the design of the hub that addresses intersectionality at its core and offers trust designing for the users with the users.
+Building the IA, validating it and hosting co-ideation sessions, I led the design of the hub that addresses intersectionality and offers trust designing for the users with the users.

 Open Card Sorting Session